 Counting macros calculator

-- TDEE Calculator – enter your gender, age, weight, height, activity level, and body fat percentage (if you know it) and it will give you calories and macros for maintenance, cutting, and bulking.
-They also give you numbers for low, moderate, and high carbs.
+- TDEE Calculator – enter your gender, age, weight, height, activity level, and body fat percentage (if you know it).
+It will give you calories and macros for maintenance, cutting, and bulking.
+They also give you numbers for a high, moderate, and low-carb diet.

 - Precision Nutrition – enter your age, gender, height, weight, goal, preferred eating style, standard macronutrient ratio (or a custom one if you have it), how many meals you eat, activity, and workouts.
 It will give you calories, macros, and suggested hand portion sizes depending on the goal you pick.
 You can also download a complete guide.

 It’s also important to know that maintenance calories are a range and not one set number.
-Figuring out your maintenance calories can give you a baseline for where you should be and then you can adjust according to your goals.
+Figuring out your maintenance calories can give you a baseline for where you should be.
+Then, you can adjust according to your goals.
 You should be eating at maintenance calories most of the time and spending short time periods in a calorie deficit or surplus when desired.

 How to determine your macros/numbers